 Saffron: A Promising Herbal Treatment of ADHD

-Recently there has been increasing research interest around uses of saffron (Crocus sativus) to treat a range of mental health problems such as depressed mood, Alzheimer's disease and anxiety.
+Recently there has been increasing research interest in the use of saffron (Crocus sativus) to treat a range of mental health problems such as depressed mood, Alzheimer's disease, and anxiety.
 (Pitsikas and Sakellaridis 2006; Pitsikas et al. 2008; Akhondzadeh et al. 2009; Wang et al. 2010).
-Though the mechanism(s) of action responsible for beneficial effects of saffron have not been clearly established they may involve dopamine and norepinephrine and possibly also GABA, the brain’s principal inhibitory neurotransmitter.
+Though the mechanism(s) of action responsible for the beneficial effects of saffron have not been clearly established they may involve dopamine and norepinephrine and possibly also GABA, the brain’s principal inhibitory neurotransmitter.

 This is the first randomized controlled trial on saffron in ADHD.
 More studies are needed to confirm these findings and determine optimal dosing strategies.

 All of the above references are listed below.

 Baziar, S., Aqamolaei, A., Khadem, E., Mortazavi, S., Naderi, S. et al (2019) Crocus sativus L. Versus Methylphenidate in Treatment of Children with Attention-Deficit/Hyperactivity Disorder: A Randomized, Double-Blind Pilot Study.
 J Child Adolesc Psychopharmacol.
 29:3; 1-8.